iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 3 reviews"/>
 </p>

+> It's helpful to have the alerts, but they come constantly about the same issue.
+They need to bundle alerts together and just say it's been updated.<br> :date: __2021-05-01 14:19:12__

 > Works, but it keeps announcing the same alerts over and over, almost to the point of harassment!
 Also, the developer evidently does not read user comments, because they have not replied to any, a lot of which contain very good suggestions.<br> :date: __2021-02-15 21:07:44__

 > Downloaded b/c we live in the country and cant hear sirens.
 Ive been getting notifications of weather advisories, but not able to read what, theres nothing there<br> :date: __2021-02-08 19:56:35__